DwarflinDeveloping/pyalge/README.md

-# pyalge
+# About
-A Python API for the game "Alge" by PaxonicYT
+pyalge is a Python API for the game "[Alge](https://github.com/PaxonicYT/PaxonicYT.github.io)" by PaxonicYT.